Entropic Gravity and Cosmology in Kaniadakis Statistics: Introduction

 Boltzmann- Gibbs (BG) statistical mechanics and its related thermodynamics have certainly a fundamental position in the theoretical physics.
 Although statistical mechanics, as a formalism founded on the Boltzmann- Gibbs- Shannon entropy, can successfully describe the simple and short- range equilibrium systems, its validity and capability for complex physical, natural and artificial systems such as non-equilibrium systems and gravitational systems (which are long- ranged) is doubtful.
 So, it is useful to generalize the statistical mechanics to the non-extensive statistical mechanics which has the ability to overcome the limitations of BG entropy and describe some of the complex phenomena.
-Study of self- gravitating systems [15], solar neutrino deficit [16-19], peculiar velocities of galaxy clusters [20], flux of cosmic rays [21] and some cosmological effects [22] are samples for application of non- extensive statistical mechanics in astronomy and astrophysics.\\ The well- known Kaniadakis statistics [23-25], also known as $\kappa$-statistics among the other models, generalizes the standard BG statistics and can describe a large class of experimentally observed phenomena.
-This framework, which emerges from the relativistic formulation of statistical mechanics, has succeeded when applied in various cases for example, analyzing the spectrum of the cosmic rays [26-27] and cosmic effects [28].\\ In this paper, we apply the $\kappa$- statistics in Verlinde's framework of gravitational entropy.
+Study of self- gravitating systems [51-56], solar neutrino deficit [57-60], peculiar velocities of galaxy clusters [61-62], flux of cosmic rays [63] and some cosmological setups [64-68] are samples for application of non- extensive statistical mechanics in astrophysics and cosmology.\\ The well- known Kaniadakis statistics [69-71], also known as $\kappa$-statistics among the other models, generalizes the standard BG statistics and can describe a large class of experimentally observed phenomena.
+This new entropy, which emerges from the relativistic generalization of the Boltzmann- Gibbs- Shannon entropy, generates power- law tailed statistical distributions which in classical limit reduce to the Maxwell- Boltzmann exponential distribution.
+The Kaniadakis statistics has been successful in the description of systems in the fields of gravity, cosmology, astrophysics, quantum physics among many others.
+This framework has succeeded when applied in various cases for example, analyzing the spectrum of the cosmic rays [72-73] and cosmic effects [74]. $\kappa$- entropy can be applied as a basis for a new model of holographic dark energy[75].
+This scenario proves to lead to richer and more interesting cosmological behavior in comparison to usual holographic dark energy and is in agreement with observations [76-78].
+Using the generalized Kaniadakis entropy and applying the gravity- thermodynamics conjecture, a new modified cosmology is obtained which leads to very interesting universe evolution [79] in agreement with observations [80].\\ In this paper, we apply the $\kappa$- statistics in the Verlinde's framework of gravitational entropy.
 Thereinafter, we consider modifications to the Newtonian gravity and implications of $\kappa$-statistics on the radial velocity profile and gravitational potential.
 We will see that it is possible to obtain an accelerated universe by considering the Friedmann first equation in the $\kappa$- framework.\\ This paper is outlined as follows.
 In section 2, we will provide a brief review of Kaniadakis formulation.
 In section 3, we employ the $\kappa$- statistics to derive the modified Newtonian second law of motion.
 In section 4, we will investigate some cosmological aspects of $\kappa$- statistics.
 The conclusions will be depicted in the last section.